open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 ## Design Details

 We will adopt the CloudEvents specification as the message format for ManifestWorks.
-Multiple API consumers, referred to as "sources," can utilize this format.
+Multiple API consumers, referred to as "sources," can utilize this format to deliver resources to managed cluster and receive status information.
 Each source must have a unique source ID to ensure proper identification and handling of events.

-To ensure the uniqueness and immutability of source components, every source, whether it is a consumer on the open cluster management hub cluster or a RESTful service handling resource requests, should possess a unique identifier.
-For example, the open cluster management hub consumer can generate a source ID by hashing the hub cluster URL and appending a consumer name.
-Similarly, a RESTful service can select a unique name or generate a unique ID in the associated database for its source identification.
+The work agent is the controller that handles the deployment of requested resources on the managed cluster and status feedback to the source.

 ### Spec Event

 Sources send their resources along with the message to the work agent, enabling the creation, updating, or deletion of the respective resources on the managed cluster.
-"Source" is used to refer to the API consumers or components that utilize the CloudEvents specification for ManifestWorks.

 Event transfer flow: